Rounik-Nikz/NeuroFlap/README.md

-## 🧠 `NeuroFlap` – Flappy Bird AI Trained with NEAT
+## 🧠 `ThinkBird` – Flappy Bird AI Trained with NEAT

-Train an AI to play **Flappy Bird** using **NEAT (NeuroEvolution of Augmenting Topologies)** – a genetic algorithm that evolves neural networks without requiring backpropagation.
+Train an AI to play **ThinkBird** using **NEAT (NeuroEvolution of Augmenting Topologies)** – a genetic algorithm that evolves neural networks without requiring backpropagation.
 In this project, birds learn to fly *by evolving brains* through generations.

 ---